MultiSafepay/docs/api/general/introduction.md

 **⚠️ Note**: Always include the relevant headers when submitting payment and refund requests via our API to prevent errors.

-- For POST and PATCH request:
+- For POST and PATCH requests:
 ```
 curl --request POST \
      --url '<URL here>'